Sitoi/ai-commit/README.md

 1. Ensure that you have installed and enabled the "AI Commit" extension.
 2. In VSCode settings, locate the "ai-commit" configuration options and configure them as needed.
 3. Make changes in your project and add the changes to the staging area (git add).
+4. (Optional) If you want to provide additional context for the commit message, type it in the Source Control panel's message input box before clicking the AI Commit button.
-4. Next to the commit message input box in the "Source Control" panel, click the "AI Commit" icon button.
-After clicking, the extension will generate a commit message and populate it in the input box.
+5. Next to the commit message input box in the "Source Control" panel, click the "AI Commit" icon button.
+After clicking, the extension will generate a commit message (considering any additional context if provided) and populate it in the input box.
-5. Review the generated commit message, and if you are satisfied, proceed to commit your changes.
+6. Review the generated commit message, and if you are satisfied, proceed to commit your changes.

 > **Note**\
 > If the code exceeds the maximum token length, consider adding it to the staging area in batches.